erdemegemarasli/CS319-03-Group3E/README.md

 the game will be ready to play.
 The player should analyze wisely then build walls to protect the castle and side-knights.
 Also, the enemy knights should be kept outside of the walls to pass the levels.

-**Project Description and Requirements**

-In this project we are aiming to develop a game which is inspired by the box game “Walls&Warriors” by Smart Games.
-The goal of the game is that the player should protect her/his castle with his/her knights by building walls.
-The components of the game is a virtual game board which the game will be placed, we will show this afterward the choosing pattern screen.
-4 or more different wall shapes which will be given to the player to build the walls to keep the castle and friendly knights inside the walls, 1 castle tower as the base,
-3 or more side-knights (blue),
-4 or more enemy-knights (red).
-This features are same as the real game(classical mode).
-However, we are planning to add extra modes which will be different from the real game Walls&Warriors.
-We are planning to add extra modes: level design and campaign to our application.
-Upgrades will be decided later.

 Moreover, we are planning to add another mode that the player can make the level design of pattern, number of knights own.
 In this mode, there will be an empty virtual game board